mfred488/mfred488.github.io/_posts/2019-12-21-2019-SANS-holiday-hack-challenge-write-up.markdown

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <cp:coreProperties xmlns:cp="http://schemas.openxmlformats.org/package/2006/metadata/core-properties" xmlns:dc="http://purl.org/dc/elements/1.1/" xmlns:dcterms="http://purl.org/dc/terms/" xmlns:dcmitype="http://purl.org/dc/dcmitype/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"><dc:title>Holiday Cheer Assignment</dc:title><dc:subject>19th Century Cheer</dc:subject><dc:creator>Bradly Buttercups</dc:creator><cp:keywords></cp:keywords><dc:description>Kent you are so unfair.
 And we were going to make you the king of the Winter Carnival.</dc:description><cp:lastModifiedBy>Tim Edwards</cp:lastModifiedBy><cp:revision>4</cp:revision><dcterms:created xsi:type="dcterms:W3CDTF">2019-11-19T14:54:00Z</dcterms:created><dcterms:modified xsi:type="dcterms:W3CDTF">2019-11-19T17:50:00Z</dcterms:modified><cp:category></cp:category></cp:coreProperties>
 {% endhighlight %}

+### Get Access To The Steam Tunnels

+> Gain access to the steam tunnels.
+Who took the turtle doves?
+Please tell us their first and last name.
+For hints on achieving this objective, please visit Minty's dorm room and talk with Minty Candy Cane.

+Let's go back to the student's dorm, and talk to Minty.
+She advises us to look at the talk on [optical decoding of keys](http://www.youtube.com/watch?v=KU6FJnbkeLA).
+I usually don't watch the talks (or I just quickly move forward to the part that seems most related to the challenge), but I'm happy I watched this one.
+It really made me realize that the "secret" encoded in a simple physical key is actually not that big, and that a decent photo of it allows anybody to reproduce it.

+Having watched this, we're now looking for a picture of the key of the door in Minty's closet.
+This was the hardest part of the challenge for me.
+I think I spent literally an hour walking around in the different areas, checking the different PNJ's avatars, until I realized that everytime you enter Minty's room, there's this weird elf who hops into the closet!
+If you already visited Minty's room, you'll probably need a hard refresh (Ctrl+Alt+R on Firefox Linux) to see [his avatar's url](https://2019.kringlecon.com/images/avatars/elves/krampus.png) in the network tab of the developer tools.

+Now that we have the picture, we just need to unleash our Gimp skills and to overlay the picture with [the Schlage decoding template](https://github.com/deviantollam/decoding/blob/master/Key%20Decoding/Decoding%20-%20Schlage.png):

+TODO image of the overlay

+Hence we can use the code *122520* to grind a copy of the key, and open the door to the steam tunnels!